ysaikai/ysaikai.github.io/_pages/research.md

 permalink: /research/
 ---

 I am interested in computational approaches for agricultural & food systems.
-In particular, my research focuses on applications of novel methods, including machine learning, Bayesian optimization and agent-based modeling, in order to answer the key questions better.
+In particular, my research focuses on applications of novel methods, including machine learning, Bayesian optimization and agent-based modeling, in order to address key questions better.

 * Bayesian optimization for precision agriculture
   - Yuji Saikai